 Primarily, he is a minister of the Gospel of Christ, but he serves the church and others as an encouraging mentor, a friend to leaders, a visionary thinker and planner, and a pastor to the people of God.
 He preaches and teaches the Scriptures with clarity and conviction.

-Ms. Emi Cella joined the team in October 2016.
+Ms. Shellie Neumeier joined the team in April 2017.
 She serves David Roseberry as an Executive Assistant and oversees the organizational side of Matthew 25.
-Emi is married with two children.
-Emi has loved being a part of this initiative, and hearing the stories of what God has done through this program has been a great inspiration to her.
+Shellie is married with four children and two granddaughters.
+Shellie is excited to be a part of this initiative, and hear more of the God stories aided through this program.

 The Rev. Canon Alan Hawkins serves as the Canon for Development for the Anglican Church in North America as well as the Rector of Church of the Redeemer in Greensboro, NC.
 He is married to Angela Kaye and has 5 children.
 Alan says “The Matthew 25 initiative is a very exciting and life-changing program for the Anglican Church”.
 Alan’s favorite pastime is Oklahoma State Athletics (Class of 1993- Go Cowboys!).